EspoTek/Labrador/README.md

 make
 sudo make install
 ```
-Then, to launch, just type "labrador" into the terminal.
+Then, to launch, just type `labrador` into the terminal.

 To build the AVR software, I use Atmel Studio 7.
 Just load up the .atsln and push F7.
 You can use avr-gcc if you don't want to install a full IDE.